Daniel Jones, Joshua Ezeudu and Malik Nabers of the Giants...

 Before Saturday’s practice, coach Brian Daboll said the Giants still were deciding between Josh Ezeudu and Chris Hubbard on the left side.

-The former struggled against Philadelphia, the latter joined the team last week off the 49ers practice squad.
+The former struggled against Philadelphia.
+The latter joined the team last week off the 49ers’ practice squad.

-Daboll said he is optimistic Eluemunor will make it.
+Making matters worse, the right side of the line will be dealing with star Pittsburgh pass rusher T.J.
+Watt.
+Daboll said he is optimistic that Eluemunor will make it.
 But if Neal is needed, Daboll said, “He has a significant challenge ahead of him with Watt lining up over there.

 “He’s done everything he can do to be as prepared as he can be and has to go out there and do it.
 But certainly, a tough challenge to be the first time out.”